×

 Lying Lateral Leg Raises:

-To start off, lie on your right side, then straighten up your right arm.
-Now extend your left leg as far as possible and slowly raise your leg above the ground.
+To start, lie on your right side, then straighten up your right arm.
+Now extend your left unaffected leg as far as possible and slowly raise your leg above the ground.

 Medical Treatment:

-In some instances, greater trochanteric pain syndrome at a chronic stage can’t be treated by exercise so you would need to seek orthopaedic treatment:
+In some instances, trochanteric bursitis at a chronic stage can’t be treated by just home remedies.
+You need to get help from an orthopaedic immediately.

 Prolotherapy

-As the treatment is helping to treat the root cause of the problem, it is deemed to be a permanent fix.
+As prolotherapy is helping to treat the root cause of Greater Trochanteric Pain Syndrome, it is deemed to be a permanent fix, preventing the symptoms from returning.

-• The doctors also suggest physiotherapy.
-A physiotherapist teaches you some physical activities that strengthen your buttock muscle and provide flexibility to your musculoskeletal system.
+• The doctors also suggest physical therapy.
+A physiotherapist teaches you some physical activities that strengthen your buttock muscle and improve hip abductor muscle function.

 Diagnosis:

-Your healthcare professional may recommend the following tests to help with diagnosing the condition:
+GTPS is the clinical diagnosis for lateral hip pain and consists of lower limb tendinopathy and trochanteric bursitis.
+Your healthcare professional may recommend the following tests to help with diagnosing the greater trochanter pain syndrome

 • MRI (magnetic resonance imaging)